blueriver/MuraJS/README.md

 ## In Node

-If you want client cookie support you must use a custom a RequestContext that contains the current executions request and response objects.
+If you want client cookie support you must use a custom RequestContext that contains the current executions request and response objects.

 ```